PChunark/climate_viz/README.md

 1. Using renv to track the version of your packages in R. Follow the link CC229 --> https://www.youtube.com/watch?v=yc7ZB4F_dc0
 2. How to create a conda or mamba environment for R programming to enhance reproducibility.
 Follow the link CC230 --> https://www.youtube.com/watch?v=QI2Qg_1aySc&t=1s

+In this case, it is better to use conda & mamba and create a configuration file in .yml (YAML).

 Enjoy learning R language!!

 ## License